alanshaw/ipfs-in-browsers-dweb-summit-2018/src/notes.md

 EVERYONE IS WELCOME!
 We would love to have you there - bring a demo, come say hi or just listen

+So please come and join us and help us build js-ipfs and help us get it in the web browsers!

 # IN web browsers
-But what if IPFS was actually IIIINNNN the browser?
+Talking of which, what if IPFS was actually IIIINNNN the browser?
 I've been talking mostly about an implementation of IPFS that runs in the browser What if it was a native part of your browser?
 What if I could just put an IPFS hash in my address bar and get the content?!